Jeremyobrien/InvoiceApplication/README.md

 InvoiceApplication

-A C++/Qt application for managing invoices and expenses, featuring a comprehensive Qt Test suite and integrated code coverage reporting.
+A C++ / Qt desktop application for managing invoices and expenses, featuring a comprehensive Qt Test suite and integrated code coverage reporting using OpenCppCoverage.

-Table of Contents
+📚 Table of Contents

 Prerequisites

 Build Instructions